terrorizer1980/litmus/Use-solid-waffle-with-MoTD.md

 git rebase origin/solid-waffle
 ```

-Setting the GITHUB_TOKEM step is temporary, until we make the repository open.
+Setting the GITHUB_TOKEN step is temporary, until we make the repository open.
 Then install the gems.

 ```
 export GITHUB_TOKEN=<MAGIC HERE>